-A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the text in which the Opposition Division proposes to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.
+A decision to maintain the patent in amended form may be delivered only when the patent proprietor has approved the new text on the basis of which the Opposition Division intends to maintain the patent and the opponent has had sufficient opportunity to comment on the proposed new text.

 Both prerequisites can be fulfilled during oral proceedings at which the Opposition Division establishes a complete text including the amended description and, if necessary, the amended figures.
-In written proceedings, the necessary opportunity to comment on the new text proposed by the Opposition Division can also be given to the opponent when a communication is issued to the parties.
+In written proceedings, the necessary opportunity to comment on the new text on the basis of which the Opposition Division intends to maintain the patent can also be given to the opponent when a communication is issued to the parties.
 Once these requirements have been met, a separate communication under Rule 82(1) is neither necessary nor appropriate (see G 1/88).